Skip to main content

 A fluffy batting is not the correct batting for a T-shirt quilt.
 In the photo here, the batting on the right is the correct batting to use.
 The fluffy batting on the left is 100% polyester and basically garbage.
 Avoid 100% polyester battings.

 Look for quilt makers using 80% cotton/20% polyester batting.
-This is the best.
+This is the best for T-shirt quilts.
 A 100% cotton battings is also a good choice.
 Read more about batting here.

 Using one block size in a quilt is great if all the T-shirts have the same size designs on them.
 But 999 out of 1000 stacks of T-shirts will have many different sized designs within the stack.